rafaelromao/keyboards/docs/navigation.md

 ### Navigation Layer Toggle
 - A clone of the Navigation layer can be toggled on permanently using the Media layer.
-- This clone works the same way as the original Navigation layer, but the outer right thumb key will activate the Media layer instead of the Maintenance layer.
+- This clone works the same way as the original Navigation layer, but the outer right thumb key will activate the Media layer instead of the System layer.

 ##
 [Home](../readme.md) |